DanielGausi/Nemp/readme.md

 ![Nemp Settings](/Screenshots/Settings.jpg)

 ## The Nemp Wizard
 Nemp does not change anything in your music files without your permission.
-It will not write any fancy meta data to your files - unless you allow it.
+It will not write any fancy meta data to your files - unless you allow it (or if you actually change some properties in the file details dialog).
 As some really nice features require it to write additional data into the music files (or your music folders), Nemp comes with a settings wizard which will ask for your permission for these actions.

 ![Nemp Wizard](/Screenshots/Wizard.jpg)